arazmj/gerdu/README.md

 # Gerdu

+## About
-Gerdu is a key-value in-memory database server written in GoLang.
+Gerdu is a key-value in-memory database server written in Go programming language (http://golang.org/).
 Currently, it supports two eviction policy LFU (Least Frequently Used) and LRU (Least Recently Used).
 It also supports for weak reference type of cache where the cache consumes as much memory as the garbage collector allows it to use.
 <br/>